MatterMiners/cobald/docs/source/custom/package.rst

 For generic extensions, Python packages simplify distribution and reuse.
 Packages are individual `.py` files or folders containing several `.py` files;
-in addition, packages contain meta-data for dependency management and installation.
+in addition, packages contain metadata for dependency management and installation.

 .. code:: python3